 - Infrastructure

-- Real estate
+- Real estate, including corporate real estate

-- Resource / waste Management
+- Resource / waste management

 - Utilities